 - The defendant intended to deny the vehicle’s owner of their vehicle for any amount of time

 It does not matter whether you were only denying the vehicle owner their vehicle temporarily or permanently.
 Borrowing or stealing another person’s vehicle is grounds for a joyriding charge under California Vehicle Code §10851.
+Call our office to schedule an appointment with an experienced Los Angeles DUI attorney.

 Offenses Related to CA Vehicle Code §10851

 - Grand theft under California PC 487 – When the theft of property is valued at greater than $950, you can be charged with grand theft, which is a wobbler offense and means you could be charged with a misdemeanor or a felony based on the item’s value, your criminal record, and other factors.
-If convicted, you could be facing up to three years in county jail.
+If convicted, you could face up to three years in county jail.

 - Grand theft auto under California PC 487(d)(1) – Grand theft auto charges mean you have been accused of permanently taking someone else’s vehicle.
-This is a wobbler offense, so you could be charged as a misdemeanor or a felony based on the specific circumstances of your case and, if convicted, you could be facing as much as three years in jail in addition to other criminal penalties.
+This is a wobbler offense, so you could be charged as a misdemeanor or a felony based on the specific circumstances of your case, and if convicted, you could be facing as much as three years in jail in addition to other criminal penalties.

 Penalties of a Conviction Under CA Vehicle Code 10851

-If you are found guilty under California Vehicle Code §10851(a), the penalties you will face can vary based on whether you were charged at the misdemeanor or felony level.
+If you are found guilty under California Vehicle Code §10851(a), the penalties can vary based on whether you were charged at the misdemeanor or felony level.
 If you were charged with misdemeanor joyriding, you could expect to spend as much as one year in county jail and pay fines as high as $5,000.
 If you were charged with felony joyriding, you could expect to spend up to three years in a California state prison and be ordered to pay fines as high as $10,000.

 You could expect increased penalties if certain aggravating factors apply, such as: